niklongstone/open-data-sample/README.md

 #### Licence:
 It's released under the [Open Data Commons Open Database License v1.0](http://opendatacommons.org/licenses/odbl/1.0/)
 #### Contribution:
-Contributions are very welcome.
+Contributions are very welcome but, there are some rules:

-Please don't submit data which can be easily created by most of the programming languages (i.e. day of the week, numbers, dates, ...).
+1. Please don't submit data which can be easily created by most of the programming languages (i.e. day of the week, numbers, dates, ...).
+2. Make one pull request for data type.
+For instance, if you want to add cities and animals please make 2 pull requests.
+3. Keep one word per row.
+4. Valid character are letters of the alphabet and new lines.
+5. Don't use synonyms or words which are almost equivalent (i.e. cat, kitten).
+6. Submit as much data as you can.
+A submissions with less than 20 rows could be declined.
+7. Avoid the use of headers in the files.
+For instance, the first row of a city file cannot be "cities".

 The project has some tools to simplify the file creation:
  - check (bin/check dataFolder) validates the standard rules.